Squares of Savannah, Georgia

-Most of Savannah's squares are named in honor or in memory of a person, persons or historical event, and many contain monuments, markers, memorials, statues, plaques, and other tributes.
+Most of Savannah's squares are named in honor or in memory of a person, persons or historical event; many contain monuments, markers, memorials, statues, plaques, and other tributes.
 The statues and monuments were placed in the squares partly to protect the squares from demolition.

-Today the area is part of a large urban preservation district known as the Savannah Historic District.
+Today, the area is part of a large urban preservation district known as the Savannah Historic District.